mumamomumo/yet-another-productivity-app/README.md

-A project that I used to learn Typescript and React.
-This was made for a school project.
+## Yet another productivity app

-You can change it if you want, but don't ask me about the code, I don't know how it works either.
+as if we didn't have enough of those.

-I didn't use AI to make this, which is why it's so shit.
-I tried adding comments for the useEffects.
+This was made for a school project, and was also an opportunity for me to learn Typescript with ReactJS.
+I used TailwindCSS, and Tauri to create a desktop app.
+I used zustand as the store.
+No AI was used for this app, as you may be able to tell from the horribly written code.

-I wonder how many anti-patterns there are in this project.
+If my code is understandable, feel free to edit the code.
+Otherwise, don't ask me, I don't understand it either.